Limehouse Blues (film): Reception

 In a contemporary review in The New York Times, film critic Andre Sennwald described the film as a "clutching-hand melodrama," with Raft having "difficulty in persuading us that he is a gallant half-breed Chinaman who is the great scourge of Scotland Yard [...] he suffers from an unhappy habit of pronouncing his words like the dance-hall vaqueros of lower Broadway."
 The review also notes that the film "owns the most childlike scenario that the grown-up Broadway area has seen in many weeks and its chief virtue is to remind some of us novagenarians of the Yellow Peril literature of an earlier day."
-A review of the film in the The Boston Globe reported that "as a half-caste [Raft] is able to look stolid and be right in the part," that "the story is exciting enough to appeal to the most thrill-loving members of the audience," and that "there is a brilliant supporting cast."
+A review of the film in The Boston Globe reported that "as a half-caste [Raft] is able to look stolid and be right in the part," that "the story is exciting enough to appeal to the most thrill-loving members of the audience," and that "there is a brilliant supporting cast."
 In describing the film for The Chicago Tribune, Mae Tinée wrote that "the picture, as a whole, is about as enjoyable as the dark brown taste and the cold, gray dawn of a morning after [...] there is little to commend 'Limehouse Blues' save satisfactory acting."

 The film was not a commercial success when first released.